What is Zoning?

 Will I be able to change the zoning of my property through this process?

-Through Phase Two of the project, we will be looking at changing the zoning of properties citywide.
+Through later stages of engagement , we will be looking at changing the zoning of properties citywide.
 This doesn’t necessarily mean that the development opportunities for your property will change.
 If you’re looking to develop your property in a specific way that isn’t allowed by your current zoning, you can apply for a zoning by-law amendment.
 You can learn more here.